-- Q: What is Wake-On-LAN ? - A: The Wake-On-LAN feature provides the capability to remotely power on systems supporting Wake-On-LAN by simply sending a wake-up frame.
-With this feature, remotely uploading/downloading data to/from systems during off-peak hours will be feasible. - Q: What can Wake-On-LAN do for you ? - A: Wake-On-LAN is a remote management tool with advantages that can reduce system management workload, provide flexibility to the system administrator's job, and then of course save you time-consuming efforts and costs. - Q: What components does Wake-On-LAN require to be enable? - A: To enable Wake-On-LAN function, your system requires Ethernet LAN adapter card that can activate Wake-On-LAN function, a client with Wake-On-LAN capability, and software such as LDCM Rev. 3.10 or up that can trigger wake-up frame.
+- Q: What is Wake-On-LAN? - A: The Wake-On-LAN feature provides the capability to remotely power on systems supporting Wake-On-LAN by simply sending a wake-up frame.
+With this feature, remotely uploading/downloading data to/from systems during off-peak hours will be feasible. - Q: What can Wake-On-LAN do for you? - A: Wake-On-LAN is a remote management tool with advantages that can reduce system management workload, provide flexibility to the system administrator's job, and then of course save you time-consuming efforts and costs. - Q: What components does Wake-On-LAN require to be enable? - A: To enable Wake-On-LAN function, your system requires Ethernet LAN adapter card that can activate Wake-On-LAN function, a client with Wake-On-LAN capability, and software such as LDCM Rev. 3.10 or up that can trigger wake-up frame.

-7.2 S370 CPU Card
+7.2 ASUS S370-133 CPU Card

-The optional ASUS S370 CPU card allows Slot 1 motherboards to accept socket 370 processors.
-The ASUS S370 CPU card gives Slot 1 motherboard owners an inexpensive way to upgrade their Pentium II computers using lower costing socket 370 processors.
-Since socket 370 processors are based on the Pentium II design, the only difference is the connector and the amount of internal cache within the processor.
+The optional ASUS S370-133 CPU card allows Slot 1 motherboards to accept socket 370 processors with a FSB running at up to 133MHz.
+The ASUS S370-133 CPU card supports both Coppermine and Celeron processors to give Slot 1 motherboard owners an inexpensive way to upgrade their Pentium II/III computers using lower costing socket 370 processors.
+Since socket 370 processors are designed on the Pentium II/III design, the only difference is the package form factor.
+Additionally, the S370-133 card can acquire temperature data from the processor's thermal diode and send it to the motherboard that supports CPU thermal monitoring.

-The following picture shows the ASUS S370 CPU card with a plastic retainer attached to the edge.
-The retainer is used to hold the ASUS S370 CPU card in place using the motherboard's Slot 1 retention mechanism.
+The following shows a picture of the ASUS S370-133 CPU card with a black plastic retainer attached to the edge.
+The retainer is used to hold the ASUS S370-133 CPU card in place using the motherboard's Slot 1 retention mechanism.